-Now, add an IP rule called allow_ping_outbound to allow ICMP pings to pass:
+Add an IP policy called allow_ping_outbound to allow ICMP pings to pass:

 '''

-Device:/main> add IPRule

-Action=NAT

-SourceInterface=If3

-SourceNetwork=InterfaceAddresses/If3_net
+Device:/> add IPPolicy Name=allow_ping_outbound

+SourceInterface=If1

+SourceNetwork=InterfaceAddresses/If1_net

 DestinationInterface=If2

 DestinationNetwork=all-nets

 Service=ping-outbound

-Name=allow_ping_outbound
+Action=Allow

+SourceAddressTranslation=NAT

+NATSourceAddressAction=OutgoingInterfaceIP

 '''

-The IP rule again has the NAT action and this is necessary if the protected local hosts have private IP addresses.
-The ICMP requests will be sent out from the Clavister Security Gateway with the IP address of the interface connected to the ISP as the source interface.
+This IP policy uses NAT and this is necessary if the protected local hosts have private IPv4 addresses.
+The ICMP requests will be sent out from the firewall with the IP address of the interface connected to the ISP as the source interface.
 Responding hosts will send back ICMP responses to this single IP and cOS Core will then forward the response to the correct private IP address.

-Adding a Drop All Rule
+Adding a Drop All Policy

-Scanning of the IP rule set is done in a top-down fashion.
-If no matching IP rule is found for a new connection then the default rule is triggered.
+Scanning of IP rule sets is done in a top-down fashion.
+If no matching rule set entry is found for a new connection then the default rule is triggered.
 This rule is hidden and cannot be changed and its action is to drop all such traffic as well as generate a log message for the drop.

-In order to gain control over the logging of dropped traffic, it is recommended to create a drop all rule as the last rule in the main IP rule set.
-This rule has an Action of Drop with the source and destination network set to all-nets and the source and destination interface set to any.

-The service for this rule must also be specified and this should be set to all_services in order to capture all types of traffic.
-The command for creating this rule is:
+In order to gain control over the logging of dropped traffic, it is recommended to create a drop all policy as the last entry in the main IP rule set.
+This policy will have the source and destination network set to all-nets and the source and destination interface set to any.
+The service should be set to all_services in order to capture all types of traffic.